 According to the Civil Aviation Authority (CAA), which provides information from the International Civil Aviation Organization’s (ICAO) Technical Instructions for the Safe Transport of Dangerous Goods by Air, you are required to ensure that your lithium batteries comply with the requirements in UN 38.3 if you want to ship these by air.

-Is UN 38.3 compliance required in Australia?
+Is UN 38.3 compliance required by Amazon?

 If you sell lithium batteries and lithium battery products on Amazon, you must: